 We would love to hear it.

 There are lots of places online to read blow-by-blow descriptions of the physical process of giving birth.
-What’s harder to find is descriptions of what these experiences meant to the women who had them.
+What’s harder to find is descriptions of what these experiences meant to the people who had them.

 We crave your deepest stories.

 Tell us your joy and sorrow, your pain and bliss.
 Tell us your trauma or grief, and tell us how you have healed it.
 (And if you haven’t, please find someone compassionate—a therapist or a trained coach—to talk to.
 No one deserves to live in pain.)
 Tell us how amazing you were, or how afraid you were.
 Tell us what it was like to go to the abyss and come back with a baby.
 Or just tell us about your stitches or your fantastic placenta—we’re not afraid of gory details.
-Blood and transcendence all wrapped up together—that’s usually how motherhood delivers it.
+Blood and transcendence all wrapped up together—that’s usually how birth delivers it.

 Please note that no one can comment on individual stories.